Erreur32/DayZ-Stat-Server/README.md

 *The [OmegaManager](https://cftools.de/) is a local application to run your DayZ servers.
 It automatically deploys, runs, watches, restarts and updates your server.*

-## 🔥 STILL in Devlopment ... not ready yet

 ### Configuration Required